 Women’s colleges are largely a product of the 1800s.
 Higher education at the time was limited to (mostly wealthy) men.
-Many women’s colleges were originally founded to train women in propriety, domestic arts, and occasionally teaching, rather than to provide a full academic education.
+Many women’s colleges in the 19th century were originally founded to train women in propriety, domestic arts, and occasionally teaching, rather than to provide a full academic education.
 By the mid-to-late-1800s, women’s colleges began to adopt curricula and grant degrees equivalent to those offered at men’s colleges.

 In particular, you may have heard of the Seven Sisters — seven liberal arts colleges that were founded as counterparts to the all-male Ivy League colleges and universities.
 Most of the Seven Sisters — Barnard, Bryn Mawr, Mount Holyoke, Smith, and Wellesley — are still women’s colleges.